BenWilliams62/Steering-wheel/README.md

 If you are running this on a computer (Windows/macOS/Linux), compile and run with the commands:
    > <path>/qt5-build/qtbase/bin/qmake -project
    > <path>/qt5-build/qtbase/bin/qmake

+Add the following line to the bottom of the .pro file:
+   > QT += widgets

 After making any changes, compile with:
    > make